Click for homepage

 Reception path of the T-36 teleprinter

 The simplified circuit diagram below shows how this works.
-At the left is the receiving line (input).
+At the left is the input.
 As the data is received in serial form, a timing unit decides when each bit is sampled.
+In early teleprinters this was a rotating commutator, whilst in later machines the timing was achieved electronically.
 The timing unit is started upon reception of the start bit.
-In the example, we have 6 timing elements, numbered 1 to 6.
+In the example, we have 6 timing elements, numbered t1 to t6.
 At t1, the first bit is sampled.
 Its value is stored temporarily in capacitor C1.
 At t2, the second bit is sampled, and so on, until all five bits are held in capacitors C1-C5.

 5-bit latch (serial to parallel converter)